Entry log #1:

 Once the entire hand and wrist have been armoured, the automaton becomes a Class-A. Classes A through H determine how much of the body have been linked to the automaton, with Class H automatons being full body armour.

 The automaton's energy source was first thought to be its user's movement.
-Since it would always grow whenever the user was in combat or with them aging, it was thought that it somehow was able to utilize the kinetic energy.
+Since it would always grow whenever the user was in combat or with them aging, it was thought that it somehow was able to convert kinetic energy into its own form of sustenance.

 However, none of the research teams were able to consolidate this claim or even justify the existence of any energy source suitable for the job.
 They don't consume anything, yet they continue to add more mass, covering more and more of the user's body with little to no mobility drawbacks.